 SECOND THURSDAY OF THE MONTH

-THIRD WEDNESDAY OF THE MONTH
+1st and 3rd TUESDAY OF THE MONTH

 Pastfinders Help Sessions

-There are weekly open help sessions that do not require an appointment, be sure to bring you family history files with you.
+There are weekly open help sessions that do not require an appointment.
+Be sure to bring you family history files with you.

 There are also specific training classes for the basic forms used to collect and document your family history.
 To get started in Genealogy only requires information that you already know (at least true for most people), that being your father and mother, grandparents, when they were born and where they were born.
 Discovery begins there.